MonkeyAndres/MonkeyAndres.github.io/now.md

 > Read more about myself in the [about page.](../about)

-Last updated: 26/02/2023
+Last updated: 26/03/2023

 # Active projects

 - **Career**
-  - Looking at new positions
+  - Looking for Backend positions
 - **Exercise**
   - Calisthenics (using [Convict Conditioning](https://www.goodreads.com/book/show/7305111-convict-conditioning) workouts)
   - Improving my mobility and flexibility
-  - Planning to dance shuffle again
 - **Improve my English**
   - Using [Anki flashcards](https://apps.ankiweb.net/)
 - **Personal**